-From 4 to 6 March 2026, Rimini will host Key Energy, thereference event for the world of energy transition, which brings together every year operators, designers And companies involved in the development of renewable energy at the Rimini Expo Centre.
+From 4 to 6 March 2026, Rimini will host Key Energy, thereference event for the world of energy transition, which every year brings together operators, designers and companies involved in the development of renewable energy at the Rimini Expo Centre.

-It is in contexts like this that the comparison on agrivoltaics it gets more done dense and, at the same time, more complex.
-Because if on the one hand the technology is now mature and the plant solutions continue to evolve, on the other it is becoming increasingly evident that thea real challenge it's not just about the energy produced, but the way agriculture is integrated, read and demonstrated over time.
+It is in contexts like this that the debate on agrivoltaics is becoming more intense and, at the same time, more complexBecause if on the one hand the technology is now mature and the plant solutions continue to evolve, on the other it is becoming increasingly evident that the real challenge does not only concern the energy produced, but the way agriculture is integrated, read and demonstrated over time.

 Beyond the structures, the agricultural question

-In recent years, agrivoltaics has often been described as a response capable of combining energy production and agricultural land use.
-However, as the number of projects and areas involved increased, it became clearer a question that goes beyond technical feasibility.
+In recent years, agrivoltaics has often been described as a response capable of combining energy production and agricultural land useHowever, as the number of projects and the areas involved increased, a question that goes beyond technical feasibility has become more clear.

 As it is demonstrated, over time, that an agrivoltaic system continues to be truly agricultural as well, and not only formally compatible with a cultivation activity?